BHP moves to ease worries over mega project spend

-LONDON May 2 Miner BHP Billiton moved to reassure investors fretting over its spending on "mega projects", promising discipline and potential non-core asset sales in one of the sector's clearest efforts to address market worries over the cost of growth.

-BHP, the world's largest miner, has said it will "live within its means", but went further on Wednesday to soothe concerns, as investors across the sector fret over the prospects of flattening demand for some commodities while the sector's organic growth pipeline totals some $180 billion.
+BHP (BLT.L), the world's largest miner, has said it will "live within its means", but went further on Wednesday to soothe concerns, as investors across the sector fret over the prospects of flattening demand for some commodities while the sector's organic growth pipeline totals some $180 billion (111 billion pounds).

 Alberto Calderon, BHP's chief executive of aluminium, nickel and corporate development, said in a presentation the company had "substantial flexibility" to sequence investments - stagger their progress - and would match spending to cash flows.